 These Yorkshire puddings are designed to rise tall and light with a crisp shell and a lightly chewy center.
+Here's the best part: Not only can the batter be made in advance, but the Yorkshire puddings come out even better if you do make it in advance.
 You want to take more control over how the puddings come out?
-Read up on the science of Yorkshire puddings to learn about the finer points of the process.
+Read up on the science of Yorkshire pudding to learn about the finer points of the process.

 - Resting the batter overnight is key for developing better flavor.